observablehq/framework/docs/javascript/imports.md

 ## Require

-If you’re familiar with Observable notebooks, you be familiar with `require`.
+If you’re familiar with Observable notebooks, you may be familiar with `require`.
 We recommend that you avoid `require` as the underlying Asynchronous Module Definition (AMD) convention has been made obsolete by standard imports in JavaScript, and AMD tends to be implemented inconsistently.

 If you really need `require`, you can import it from [d3-require](https://github.com/d3/d3-require):